 By March 2020, the world is on lock down: coronavirus epidemic is spreading, hospitals are filling up and political measures are becoming tougher.
 Overnight, everyone is called upon to isolate themselves – sometimes on the other side of the world, with limited resources.
 Here, we will talk about our confinement abroad, from our choice to stay to our disrupted daily life.

-Since a few months, we see appearing everywhere in the media articles and reports with catchy title: "he made the World Tour without money", "she crossed Europe with 0 €".
+Since a few months, we see appearing everywhere in the media articles and reports with catchy title: “he made the World Tour without money”, “she crossed Europe with 0 €”.
 Is traveling without money a real or false good idea?
-This is the sensitive question we asked ourselves ...
-A real question that gave us to think about it, but also collectively!
+This is one of the sensitive questions that we asked ourselves … A real question that gave us to think about it, but also collectively!